prinsaa/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!g
 * [x] Implemented a Navbar at the top of the website for easier navigation to the Stats and Our Games section of the website.

 ## Video Walkthrough